 Grants are calculated at 50% of GST exclusive value of capital cost for eligible equipment (up to a combined maximum of $10,000).

 Total funds for the Financial Assistance Scheme is limited and therefore projects will be assessed based on a set of criteria as agreed to by the DFWP Steering Committee.

-Applications will be open from the 27th November 2017 til 6 December 2017.
+Applications opened from the 27th November 2017 til 6 December 2017.
 In order to be eligible for a FAS grant you must have an DFWP OFSA completed for you farm since January 2017.